arduino/ArduinoCore-samd/variants/Generic_D11C14A/README.md

 ### GCLKCCL
 This column was added in 1.6.8-beta-b0.
 It is not yet used.
-It will eventually support the Analog Comparators (AC), the Configurable Custom Logic (CCL) units of the L21 and C21, and the GCLK outputs (inputs).
+It will eventually support the Analog Comparators (AC), the Configurable Custom Logic (CCL) peripherals of the D51, L21 and C21, and the GCLK outputs (inputs) of all of the MCUs.